GSA/digitalgov.gov/content/topics/user-experience/_index.md

 # Topic Title
 title: "User experience"
-deck: "User experience involves every interaction a user has with an agency"
+deck: "User experience involves every interaction a user has with an agency."

 summary: "Websites and digital services provide better results when they are designed and delivered with the user in mind.
 In the current digital landscape, it is critical to adopt a user-centered approach to understand and respond to the individual needs of users.
-By evaluating the user experience on federal websites and digital services, agencies can increase customer satisfaction, build public trust, and reduce the burden on the public."
+By evaluating the user experience on federal websites and digital services, agencies can increase customer satisfaction, build public trust, and reduce burden on the public."

 # Weight
 weight: 2